National Academy of Osteopathy (Canada) teaches European style osteopathy (manual osteopathy). We do not teach osteopathic medicine.

 Many of our students have done this successfully.
 They got tons of volunteers while also getting many of them to come back as patients.
 But please make sure you make it clear that you are not providing manual osteopathic care and treatments.
 You are just practicing techniques.
 You are not a manual osteopath yet and as such you cannot provide treatments.
 You can however practice techniques on others as long as they know they are not receiving treatments.

 Osteopathy is a heritage of Indigenous Peoples as it has roots in Cherokee healing arts and bodywork.
 As such we are happy that so many Indigenous Peoples government offer scholarships to tehir people to study manual osteopathy.
-Bigstone Cree Nation Education Authority accepts National Academy of Osteopathy for financial aid.
+Bigstone Cree Nation Education Authority now accepts National Academy of Osteopathy for financial aid.
 National Academy of Osteopathy has been accepted by the Bigstone Cree Nation Education Authority in Alberta.
 They have paid scholarships to a Cree Nation person to study at NAO.
 We are also accepted by the Metis Nation and some other First Nation education authorities in Canada.
 The Indigenous Peoples now have an association in Canada representing them, the non-profit Indigenous Peoples owned/operated College of Registered Manual Osteopaths.

 We officially received the nonprofit registration documents of National Academy of Osteopathy on August 27, 2019!
 We are now officially the first osteopathy school in Canada to be registered as a nonprofit school.
 This means we do not pay the regular federal and provincial corporate tax we used to pay.
 But it also means that profits from NAO cannot be taken out for personal reasons.
 All profit generated must remain with NAO.